Generic Name: octreotide (ok-TREE-oh-tide)

 - Octreotide may restore fertility in some women with acromegaly who were unable to become pregnant.
 If you wish to avoid pregnancy, you should use effective birth control while you use octreotide.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using octreotide while you are pregnant.
-It is not known if octreotide is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use octreotide, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of octreotide: